 If you’re likely to get lunch on the go, consider keeping a set of your own cutlery and a reusable napkin in a bag pocket.
 You can get compostable and biodegradable cutlery on the go, but this is not as good as taking your own.

 Consider where you buy your meal deal – is it possible for it to be plastic free at a local deli or café?
-If a drink comes free, choose a can over a single-use plastic bottle, an aluminium can can be endlessly recycled – it may be your next airplane!
+If a drink comes free, choose a can over a single-use plastic bottle – aluminium can be endlessly recycled, it may be your next aeroplane!